 The National Desexing Network (NDN) is a nationwide referral system for discounted desexing made available to pet owners in financial need.
 Our goal is to end pet overpopulation by making this service more affordable to those who might not otherwise be in a position to desex their pets.

 Australia has one of the highest rates of pet ownership in the world.
 Four out of five Australians have owned a pet at some time, and almost two-thirds of Australian households currently own pets.
-Despite these figures, around 23 cats and dogs die every hour of every day in pounds and shelters nationwide.
-Due to the ongoing problem of pet overpopulation, these healthy, loving animals are being killed because there are not enough homes available.
+Despite these figures, many cats and dogs die every hour of every day in pounds and shelters nationwide.
+Due to the ongoing problem of pet overpopulation, particularly cats, due to the faster breeding rate, these healthy, loving animals are being killed because there are not enough homes available.

-NDN is a charity program funded through the generosity of members of the public who strongly believe in desexing.
-The only beneficiaries of the program are Australia’s cats and dogs.
+NDN is a charity program funded by Animal Welfare League Queensland (AWLQ) and members of the public who strongly believe in desexing.
+The beneficiaries of the program are Australia’s cats and dogs.

 BENEFITS OF DESEXING